KodingIsCoding/Hotel-Booking-Analysis---EDA-Project/README.md

 <h2> :floppy_disk: Steps Involved</h2>

-● Imprting Important Libraries - Our main motive through this step was to import all the important libraries to help us explore the problem statement and perform EDA to draw conclusion on the basis of the data set.
+● Importing Important Libraries - Our main motive through this step was to import all the important libraries to help us explore the problem statement and perform EDA to draw conclusion on the basis of the data set.

 ● Understanding the data set and Null Values treatment